AFishingAddiction/AFishingAddiction.github.io/_posts/2014-03-10-a-few-mid-march-largemouth-bass.md

   - Wingfoot Lake
 related: [/3-largemouth-bass-observations/,/bass-fishing-in-spring/,/my-first-aep-adventure/,]
 ---
-After a painful winter of 2011, I went out in Mid-March 2012 to Wingfoot Lake pond and caught these beautiful largemouth bass.
+After a painful winter of 2011, I went out in mid-March 2012 to Wingfoot Lake pond and caught these beautiful largemouth bass.
 This was at the same pond I caught my [first large bass](/this-is-when-it-all-began/ "first large bass").
 If I remember correctly, I was using Berkeley Gulp Alive minnows at the time.

 According to my photo timestamps, I caught these 4 days apart.
 But judging by the size, this very well could be the same fish.
 It's hard to tell since the 2 photos are on the opposite sides of the fish.